mhinz/vim-rfc/README.md

 If you don't want to open anything, hit `q`.

-NOTE: Since regular expressions are used, ":RFC .*" will list documents.
+NOTE: Since regular expressions are used, ":RFC .*" will list all documents.
 Makes it easy to search.

 Internals
 =========